joseasoler/imogrify/README.md

 - `CMAKE_COMPILE_WARNING_AS_ERROR`: Compilers treat warnings as errors.
 Off by default.
 - `IMOGRIFY_BUILD_UNIT_TESTS`: Builds unit tests.
 Off by default.
-- `IMOGRIFY_CLANG_ALL_WARNINGS`: Enables all [clang](https://clang.llvm.org) compiler warnings, except for some which are already known to cause issues.
-Should be used only for identifying new warnings on compiler updates.
-Off by default.
 - `IMOGRIFY_CLANG_TIDY`: Analyze the project using [clang-tidy](https://clang.llvm.org/extra/clang-tidy).
 Warnings will be treated as errors if `CMAKE_COMPILE_WARNING_AS_ERROR` is enabled.
+Off by default.
+- `IMOGRIFY_CMAKE_VERBOSE`: Show additional information during CMake configuration.
 Off by default.
 - `IMOGRIFY_USE_LIBASSERT`: Implement asserts using [libassert](github.com/jeremy-rifkin/libassert).
 Off by default.

 ### Dependencies